camera-mc-dev/mc_core/docs/chapters/calib.md

 # cameras for a new camera to be added.
 Note that all cameras will eventually
 # be added - it will then just be one at a time if there's not enough shares.
 #
+# If you really struggled to get shared grids for a camera, you can set this
+# to 0.
+Then the tool will allow the camera to be added to the system using
+# only auxilliary point matches.
+#
 minSharedGrids = 80;

 #